TypeFox/langium-ui-framework/README.md

 </div>

 <hr>
 SimpleUI is a easy UI Framework for building and generating web user interfaces.
-SimpleUI includes HTML, JavaScript and CSS
+SimpleUI includes HTML, JavaScript and CSS.

 ## Getting started
 - Clone the repository using `git clone https://github.com/TypeFox/langium-ui-framework.git`